-Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population, please note all data is mapped to the patients Medicare residential address.
+Source: AIHW analysis of Department of Health, Medicare Benefits claims data; and Australian Bureau of Statistics, Estimated Resident Population.

-All GCPHN SA3 regions were above the national rate in 2018-19 claiming Psychiatry services.
-Southport SA3 region had the highest rate per 100 people (12.2) while Ormeau-Oxenford had the least on the Gold Coast (8.1) claimed per 100 people.

-Although Ormeau-Oxenford had the lowest rate of services per 100 people, it had the highest number of actual services among Gold Coast SA3 regions with 11,427.
+All GCPHN SA3 regions were above the national rate in 2020-2021 for claiming psychiatry services (Figure 3).
+Southport SA3 region had the highest rate (9.8 per 100 people) while Ormeau-Oxenford and Surfers Paradise had the lowest rate on the Gold Coast (7.2 per 100 people).
+Although Ormeau-Oxenford had the lowest rate of services per 100 people, it had the highest number of actual services among Gold Coast SA3 regions with 12,178 claimed services.